Code-Screen/Code-Screen.github.io/docs/creating-custom-elixir-assessments.md

 If you want to add files that your hidden tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.hs`, etc.

+If you want entire folders to be hidden, the folder needs to be in the root of the repo and the folder name needs to start with `hidden`, e.g. `/hidden-files`.

 The `mix.exs` file should only be modified in order to change the name of the project and add any third-party dependencies required for your assessment.

 Your coding assessment must use/be comptabible with `Elixir 1.13` and `Erlang/OTP 24`.